TomaszTopola/TomaszTopola/README.md

 ## Contact info
 If you need to contact me just DM me on [Instagram](https://instagram.com/tomektopola).
 If Insta doesn't feel right for you there's also an email: t.topola.yt@gmail.com

-## Buy me a coffee
-Do you like what I'm doing?
-Feel free to tip me!
-Here's my [PayPal](https://paypal.me/tomasztopola)